 Addiction has often been referred to as a “family disease.”
 Family dynamics often contribute to the way individuals view life, behave, and inherent specific roles.
 Addiction negatively affects the entire family system.
-Family addiction therapy in Texas is beneficial for individuals attending a drug and alcohol rehab program.
+Family addiction therapy in Dallas, TX is beneficial for individuals attending a drug and alcohol rehab program.
 Behavioral treatment combined with family therapy has been proven to reduce the rates of relapse, reduce psychiatric symptoms, relieve stress, and promote continuous sobriety.

 How Addiction Affects the Family